Conservative State Value Estimation for Offline Reinforcement Learning: Methodology

-\textbf{Model-based OOD state sampling.} In Eq.~\ref{eq:cv}, we implement the state sampling process $s' \sim d$ in Eq.~\ref{cve} as a flow of $\{s \sim D; a \sim \pi(a|s); s' \sim \hat{P}(s'|s, a)\}$, that is the distribution of the predictive next-states from $D$ by following $\pi$.
-It is beneficial in practice.
-On one hand, this method is efficient to sample only the states that are approximately reachable from $D$ by one step, rather than to sample the whole state space.
-On the other hand, we only need the model to do one-step prediction such that no bootstrapped errors due to long horizon are introduced.
-Following previous work \citep{janner2019trust,yu2020mopo,yu2021combo}, we implement the probabilistic dynamics model using an ensemble of deep neural networks $\{p \theta ^1,\dots, p \theta ^B\}$.
+\textbf{Model-based OOD State Sampling.} In Eq.~\ref{eq:cv}, we implement the state sampling process $s' \sim d$ in Eq.~\ref{cve} as a flow of $\{s \sim D; a \sim \pi(a|s), s' \sim \hat{P}(s'|s, a)\}$, that is the distribution of the predictive next-states from $D$ by following $\pi$.
+This approach proves beneficial in practice.
+On the one hand, this method is more efficient as it samples only the states that are approximately reachable from $D$ by one step, rather than sampling the entire state space.
+On the other hand, we only need the model to do one-step prediction such that it introduces no bootstrapped errors from long horizons.
+Following previous work \citep{janner2019trust,yu2020mopo,yu2021combo}, We use an ensemble of deep neural networks, represented as ${p \theta ^1,\dots, p \theta ^B}$, to implement the probabilistic dynamics model.
 Each neural network produces a Gaussian distribution over the next state and reward: $P_{\theta}^i(s _{t+1}, r | s_t, a_t) = \gN( u_{\theta}^i (s_t,a_t), \sigma_\theta ^i (s_t, a_t))$.

-\textbf{Adaptive penalty factor $\alpha$.} The pessimism level is controlled by the parameter $\alpha \ge 0$.
-In practice, we set $\alpha$ adaptive during training as follows, which is similar as that in CQL(\cite{cql})
+\textbf{Adaptive Penalty Factor $\alpha$.} The pessimism level is controlled by the parameter $\alpha \ge 0$.
+In practice, we set $\alpha$ adaptive during training as follows, which is similar to that in CQL(\cite{cql})

 where $\tau$ is a budget parameter.
 If the expected difference in V-values is less than $\tau$, $\alpha$ will decrease.
-Otherwise, $\alpha$ will increase and penalize the out of distribution state values more aggressively.
+Otherwise, $\alpha$ will increase, penalizing the OOD state values more aggressively.